List of Formula One Grand Prix winners

 This list includes the winners of the 11 Indianapolis 500 races between 1950 and 1960, as they were part of the World Championships in early years, even though they were not run by Formula One regulations, nor are they referred to as Grands Prix.

 By driver

 Michael Schumacher held the record until 2020, with 91 victories.

 Max Verstappen has won Grands Prix, and is the youngest winner in Formula One history.

 Sebastian Vettel took 53 victories across 16 seasons.

 Alain Prost held the record until 2001, with 51 victories.

-Oscar Piastri is the 115th and latest first-time Grand Prix winner, taking his maiden victory at the 2024 Hungarian Grand Prix.
+Kimi Antonelli is the 116th and latest first-time Grand Prix winner, taking his maiden victory at the 2026 Chinese Grand Prix.